 Figure S. 1 Proxy Information Server for ANQP Transfer.

-Figure S.2 shows Control Message Conversion for Information Server.
-If the Information Server does not support control messages that the MN can use, the Proxy Information Server converts the control message (Control Message A) for the MAN into other control message (Control Message B) for the Information Server.
-The Proxy Information Server operates as a proxy of the Information Server to the MN.
-To the Information Server, the Proxy Information Server behaves like the MN that can communicate with the Information Server.
+Figure S.2 shows proxy Information Server for control message conversion.
+If the Information Server does not support control messages that the MN can use, MIH User at the proxy Information Server converts the control message (Control Message A) for the MAN into other control message (Control Message B) for the Information Server.
+The proxy Information Server operates as a proxy of the Information Server to the MN.
+To the Information Server, the proxy Information Server behaves like the MN that can communicate with the Information Server.